microsoft/cloudsqlworkshop/cloudsqlworkshop/05_Deploy_AzureSQLMI/readme.md

 - You can deploy in the region of your choice.
 For instructor led workshops, check with you instructor as the Azure SQL Managed Instance might be pre-deployed or may require a specific region.
 - Use the following Compute+Storage options:
     - Use the Business Critical Service tier.
-    - Use the Premium-series - Intel Ice Lake
+    - Use the Standard-Series Hardware generation.
-    - Use 8 vCores and 256GB of storage
+    - Use 4 vCores and 256GB of storage
     - Use the Pay-as-you-go pricing model
     - Use the Geo-zone-redundant backup storage option.
 This will allow you to choose the Zone Redundancy option for the Azure SQL Managed Instance.
 - Use the Use SQL authentication method and supply your own admin account and password.
 Keep this secure as you will need this in the next module.